 Tip #77: Embrace discovery learning

 From perception to memory, language acquisition to fine motor skills.
 There's a steep learning curve in the early years, but we all get through it remarkably well.
 Yet, there's no formal learning.
 Children learn through play and discovery, according to psychologist Jean Piaget.
 A combination of exploration, practice and experimentation.
-How might you to encourage informal learning and when it is most appropriate (eg sharing best practice and corporate wisdom)?
+How might you encourage informal learning and when it is most appropriate (e.g. sharing best practices and corporate wisdom)?
 Put learners in control and you'll see an uptick in ownership and motivation.

 Tip #78: Use 'just in time' compliance

 Provide compliance messages 'just in time'.
 Just when people need them.
 For example, provide a reminder of bribery risks before a supplier meeting.
 Or how about a timely cribsheet on the cross-border rules whenever they book a business trip?
-Short reminders of the rules delivered at the point of need keeps messages 'top of mind' and can really boost compliance.
+Short reminders of the rules delivered at the point of need keep messages' top of mind' and can really boost compliance.
 Those messages are much more meaningful when they are delivered at the right time.